mejanros/s2Pred/README.md

 - ```RMSE```: _1098._

   To better understand, these metrics mean that the error average is 766.47 (This value refers to budget).
 It can be above or below compared to real value,  and this means a total of 11% compared to the entire prediction.
 (As shown in figure 1).
 Roger (CFO) got a little confused.
 In order to clear things up:  _figure two_ shows, for each store, a best and worst scenario for the sales.
 The margin of error in relation to the total sales value is majority low, as shown in Figure 4.
-Values ​​for the mean absolute percentage error, are concentrated around 10%.
+Values for the mean absolute percentage error, are concentrated around 10%.

 To simplify even more, there are two scenarios, the worst and the best (figure 3).
 The difference between the worst and best scenario is _1,715,379_.
 At best, sales will reach _287,943,717_ and at worst _286,228,337_.
 (In figure 3 this value refers to sales of all stores)

 Note: The idea here is to report the results.
 This step **isn't that easy** to implement as reported here.

-## Bot telegram working

 ### Data preprocessing